top of page

 What about privacy?

 You will be given a link to the map with your organization's data, and you can share it as you wish, privately or publicly.
 Your data will not be included anywhere else, and names and email addresses will not be displayed.
-We do not share your data with third parties.
+We never share this data with third parties.

 Instructions for organizations